PresentPerfect/lamp_ci_ninjagold/README.md

 # lamp_ci_ninjagold
-Simple Ninja Gold game in LAMP using CodeIgniter and Bootstrap
+Simple Ninja Gold game in PHP using CodeIgniter and Bootstrap